donttrickrick/ApexExpressionTree/README.md

 `expression.calc();`

 ## Dev and Test
-> Not going to continue developing this repo because of Salesforce's poor performance of dynamic syntax and static functions.
+> Bool expression part is done.
+But not going to continue developing this repo because of Salesforce's poor performance of dynamic syntax and static functions.
 Specified as below.
 ### Performance Test
 #### 1) Static Syntax VS Dynamic Syntax
 Static syntax is more than 7 times faster than dynamic syntax.
 Please use below Code snipet to verify this by yourself.